uwcryoem/uwcryoem.github.io/docs/_sources/GettingStarted/Policies.rst.txt

 “The authors acknowledge resources made available for conducting the research reported in this paper from the Midwest Center for Cryo-ET’s (MCCET) high performance computing (HPC) cluster of the Department of Biochemistry at the University of Wisconsin-Madison, supported by the NIH Common Fund Transformative High Resolution Electron Microscopy program (U24 GM139168).”

-    Users should notify the HPC team of any published results.
+Please notify the MCCET staff of any published results by e-mailing cryoem@biochem.wisc.edu.

     Users must abide by all software licensing requirements for cluster software and software installed in their own home directories.

 Warnings: